KarolinHem/TESTING/SECURITY.md

 # Security Policy

+**BEFORE PUBLISHING:** _Update to KF email address.
+Update Contributors link in SignServer version._

 ## Reporting a Vulnerability
 If you think that you have found a security vulnerability, please report it to this email address: [security@primekey.com](mailto:security@primekey.com)

 Describe the issue including all details, for example:
 * Short summary of the problem